stennety/mywebsite/_posts/2014-10-21-java-generics.md

 ## Understanding the Documentation

-The Java convention is to use “E” (for “element”) as the stand-in for the type of element a collection class should accept.
+The Java convention is to use "E" (for "element") as the stand-in for the type of element a collection class should accept.

 For example: